mtourj/react-native-validated-form/README.md

 # React Native Validated Form

 A flexible, lightweight, and easy-to-use form validation library for React Native applications.
+Built to work on iOS, Android and Web.

 ## Installation